Java-Archive/vaadin-dev-environment/README.md

 First we will hav a bird eye view on this environment.
 The main process is the following.
 After you write some code on your machine, you want to test it.
 The active UNIT-tests are running in a locale browser until you are done with the first coding step.
 Now it is time to test this with all UNIT-Tests.
-But you don´´ want to wait so long, because the browser that is used by the tests are stealing permanently the focus of your mouse/keyboard and so on.
+But you don´t want to wait so long, because the browser that is used by the tests are stealing permanently the focus of your mouse/keyboard and so on.

 Now you could push your changes to the git-server.
 This could be github, or the